A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • Complete an application.
 Call 1-800-792-4884 for help determining which application to use or to have an application mailed to you.
 The form describes options for returning the form.

-How is Kansas handling Medicaid renewals after the pandemic?
+How many Kansas residents were disenrolled from Medicaid after the pandemic?

 Under federal rules, states were not allowed to disenroll anyone from Medicaid between March 2020 and March 2023.
 But that rule ended March 31, 2023, allowing disenrollments to resume.
-Eligibility for all Medicaid enrollees must be checked during a year-long “unwinding” period that began in the spring of 2023.
+Eligibility for all Medicaid enrollees had to be checked during a year-long “unwinding” period that began in the spring of 2023.

 How many people are enrolled in Medicaid in Kansas?